-Prior to the Attica riot, there was “no meaningful program of education” and “idleness” was the “principal occupation.”
-Prisoners were paid between 30 cents to 50 cents a day to work in the metal shops which produced a state annual profit of $150,000.00.
+Prior to the Attica riot, there was “no meaningful program of education” in New York’s state prisons, and “idleness” was the “principal occupation.”
+Prisoners were paid between 30 cents and 50 cents a day to work in the metal shops which produced a state annual profit of $150,000.00 for the State of New York.
 Prisoners were only allowed to shower once a week and were limited to one roll of toilet paper every five weeks.
-Prisoners were forced to march in silence to their work and to the mess hall and no contacts visits were allowed.
+Prisoners were forced to march in silence to their work and to the mess hall and no contacts visits – visits during which incarcerated individuals and their visitors are not separated by wire mesh or plastic barriers – were allowed.

-The Creation of Prisoners’ Legal Services of New York
+1976: Prisoners’ Legal Services of New York Opens for Business

 In 1976, with an operating budget of just over $1 million, PLS employed 35 attorneys and 10 legal assistants to serve a prison population of slightly more than 16,000.
 This worked out to a ratio of one lawyer to every 450 prisoners.
 PLS’ funding was increased to approximately 1.
 5 million in 1977.

 Also in 1977, the United States Supreme Court decided Bounds v.
-Smith, 430 U.S. 817 (1977) holding that states have an affirmative obligation to ensure that convicted felons have adequate, effective and meaningful access to courts, It is unclear exactly what impact that holding had on the funding of Prisoners’ Legal Services, if any, but, in 1978, Governor Hugh Carey and the Legislature included $1,000,000 for the funding of Prisoners’ Legal Services of New York in the final budget and PLS began operating as a state-funded organization providing critical civil legal services to incarcerated New Yorkers.
+Smith, 430 U.S. 817 (1977).
+In Bounds, the Court held that states have an affirmative obligation to ensure that convicted felons have adequate, effective and meaningful access to courts.
+It is unclear exactly what impact, if any, that holding had on the funding of Prisoners’ Legal Services, but, in 1978, Governor Hugh Carey and the New York State Legislature included $1,000,000 in the state budget for the funding of Prisoners’ Legal Services of New York and PLS began operating as a state-funded organization providing critical civil legal services to incarcerated New Yorkers.

-Judge Phylis Skloot Bamberger is a retired New York State Supreme Court judge who graduated from Brooklyn College of the City University of New York, B.A. in 1963.
+- Justice Bamberger graduated from Brooklyn College of the City University of New York, B.A. in 1960 and received her law degree from New York University Law School in 1963.

-Judge Robert Paterson is currently a federal judge on senior status with the United States District Court for the Southern District of New York.
+- The late Judge Robert Paterson was a United States District Judge of the United States District Court for the Southern District of New York.
 He joined the court in 1988 after being nominated by President Ronald Reagan.

-Pierce Gerety, a Harvard-educated lawyer, who briefly considered the priesthood, but instead devoted his life to helping refugees trapped in the maelstroms of war and disaster around the world, died on September 2, 1998 in the crash of the Swissair jetliner off Nova Scotia.http://www.nytimes.com/1998/09/04/us/pierce-gerety-56-official-who-helped-african-refugees.html.
+- Pierce Gerety, a Harvard-educated lawyer, who briefly considered the priesthood but instead devoted his life to helping refugees trapped in the maelstroms of war and disaster around the world, died on September 2, 1998 in the crash of the Swissair jetliner off Nova Scotia, see, http://www.nytimes.com/1998/09/04/us/pierce-gerety-56-official-who-helped-african-refugees.html